Contractor Markup Margin Calculator

 Target margin bid

-A $25,000 job with 18% overhead, 5% contingency, and a 15% target net profit margin returns a Bid price near $36,441.
-Net profit margin stays near 15%, while Contractor markup reads about 45.8% because the markup denominator is only direct job cost.
+A $25,000 job with Project overhead rate set to 18%, Contingency allowance set to 5%, and Target net profit margin set to 15% returns a Bid price near $36,441.
+Net profit margin stays at 15.0%, while Contractor markup reads about 45.8% because the markup denominator is only direct job cost.

 Annual overhead input problem

-If Annual overhead allocation is selected and projected annual revenue is not higher than annual overhead, the result cannot derive a usable overhead rate.
-Raise Projected annual revenue above Annual overhead or switch back to Project overhead rate.
+If Annual overhead allocation is selected and Projected annual revenue is not higher than Annual overhead, the calculator cannot derive a usable overhead rate.
+Raise projected annual revenue above annual overhead or switch to Project overhead rate.

 FAQ: